NexusUnleashed/nexsys3/README.md

 TODO issues

-- Don't use "\" for a command separator
+- Don't use "\\" for a command separator
 - Refresh or new tab on relog / login
-- Lacking full support for "newer" classes: Depthswalker, Psion, Pariah, Unnamable, Elemental Lords
+- Lacking full support for "newer" classes (in progress): Depthswalker, Psion, Pariah, Unnamable, Elemental Lords

 TODO topics